Recycled Plastic Garden Railway Information

 - Good quality clamps are needed, cheap plastic ones will not last long.

-- When fixing to joining spacers the screw will usually need to be removed after screwing in half way so that swarf can be cut off the spacer before fully inserting the screw.
+- When fixing to joining spacers the screw will usually need to be removed after screwing in halfway so that the swarf can be cut off the spacer before fully inserting the screw.

 - A 3m length of stringer can be cut into 72 to 75 spacers (depending on saw blade width).
 This is sufficient for about 12m of track bed.

 - Don’t be afraid to experiment, it is easy to undo and relay without wasting material.
 It does not harm the garden – there is no concrete in the ground.